Takeover, fixation and identifiability in finite neutral genealogy models: Fixation

 which is at most $1/2$ if $\mu \ge 8$.
 Using the Paley-Zygmund inequality,

 Let $\theta=1/2$, then $\pr(Z>\ev[Z]/2) \ge \mu/(4(1+\mu))$ which is at least $\mu/36$ if $\mu\le 8$.

 \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm:fix}, general case] Given $(n,i)\in V$ with $i\ge 2$, define $(Y(m))_{m\ge n}$ and $M$ as in the asynchronous case.
-The proof is similar in spirit, except that we need to account for possibly multiple jumps in a generation.
 Begin by separating the coalescent time scale into two parts, one for small increments and one for large, as follows:

 then let $t_m^s = \sum_{i<m}s_m^s$ and $t_m^\ell = \sum_{i<m} s_m^\ell$, so that $t_m^o=t_m^s+t_m^\ell$.
 By assumption, $t_\infty=\infty$ so either $t_\infty^s=\infty$ or $t_\infty^\ell=\infty$.\\